 It’s also worthy to note that Switzer tends to go off against WVU’s all-time favorite rival, the University of Pittsburgh.
 In this past season’s matchup, Switzer grabbed five receptions for 126 yards and a touchdown.
 And, in 2013, Switzer ran back a punt return for a touchdown that ultimately propelled the Tarheels to victory over the Panthers.

 The best part is, Switzer may have learned some of his speedy moves from a few of WVU’s greatest athletes, in both football and basketball.

-“Rasheed Marshall is my all-time favorite football player,” said Switzer.
+“Rasheed Marshall is my all-time favorite football player,” Switzer said.
 “He and I have formed a great relationship since I’ve gotten older.”
-Marshall was a WVU quarterback from 2001-2004, where he earned Big East Offensive Player of the Year honors during his senior season.
+Marshall was a WVU quarterback from 2001-2004.
+He earned Big East Offensive Player of the Year honors during his senior season.

-“And I’ve never enjoyed watching someone in a WVU basketball uniform more than I did Mike Gansey,” he said.
+“And I’ve never enjoyed watching someone in a WVU basketball uniform more than I did Mike Gansey,” he added.
 “Some of my favorite memories come from what he and (Kevin) Pittsnogle, (Joe) Herber, Darris Nichols, among others, played and won some unbelievable games.”

 Switzer says the thing he misses most about West Virginia is how uncomplicated life was back in his younger days growing up in Charleston.
 As March approaches, he’s excited to see where both UNC and WVU end up in the NCAA Tournament.